cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 present document as the specification reference.
 (The reserved value is reserved for a future revision of typed array tags.)

+The allocations come out of the "specification required" space (24..255), with the exception of TBD1040, which comes out of the "first come first served" space (256..).

 | Tag   | Data Item            | Semantics                                      |
 | TBD64 | byte string          | uint8 Typed Array                              |
 | TBD65 | byte string          | uint16, big endian, Typed Array                |